zsarge/zsarge.github.io/content/blog/inspiration.md

 I also took inspiration from the blogroll format from [perfectionkills.com](http://perfectionkills.com/).

-I got the idea to display my name in a ridiculous amount of precision from [ottomated.net](https://ottomated.net/).
+I got the idea to display my age in a ridiculous amount of precision from [ottomated.net](https://ottomated.net/).